June 23 & 24

 The feast of St. John the Baptist is unusual because it celebrates his death rather than his birth.
 St. John has been called the saint of the Summer Solstice, in that his feast has long been associated with that of Midsummer.
 The superstitious still believe St. John’s Eve to be one of the most uncanny and dangerous nights of the year, when all manner of fairies, ghosts, and evil spirits are aboard.

 St. John’s Day has long been considered the best time to discover one’s true love.
-Generally, the magickal practices that take place on this day are in the form of divination.
-For example, if you pare an apple round and round without a break in the peeling and then throw the peel over your left shoulder, it will form the initial of your future husband or wife.
-Place a glass of water directly under the sun’s rays, and leave it for one hour.
+Generally, the magickal practices that take place on this day are in form of divination.
+For example, if you pare an apple round without a break in the peeling and then throw the peel over your left shoulder, it will form the initial of your future husband and wife.
+Place a glass of water directly under the sun’s rays, and leave it one hour.
 During this time you must sit silently next to the glass.
 When the time is up, add the white of an egg to the water in the glass.
 It will spell out the name or occupation of the spouse-to-be.